damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 If a call takes too long (> 1 hour), and/or if you're not making progress, discuss with the customer the need to re-schedule.

 + If you were having problems helping the customer, make sure to contact a teammate to join you on the re-scheduled call (Call Escalation)
-+ If the customer had problems either with their setup, environment or connectivity, remember him to solve them before the new call when re-scheduling.
++ If the customer had problems either with their setup, environment, or connectivity, remember him to solve them before the new call when re-scheduling.

 ### After a Call